Skip to content

 red flags to watch for in YA Christian fiction

 Swearing is promoted when it’s portrayed as normal and okay.
 Purity is mocked when a steamy make-out session in a church closet is described in graphic detail, even if the characters eventually choose abstinence.
-And there’s enough mind-numbing violence in real life that we don’t need it glorified in YA Christian fiction books.
+And there’s enough mind-numbing violence in real life that we don’t need it glorified in YA Christian fiction.

 If you come across a book with any of the above, chances are it will cross other biblical lines, too . . . like the less obvious red flags.